 Most individuals exposed to cholera do not become ill, but they do shed cholera bacteria in their stool for one to two weeks.
 So it is imperative that the wastes of cholera victims be isolated from all sources of drinking of water.

 As formidable as cholera may appear, it is easily disarmed.
 Bouyi dlo an!
 Boil the water!
-There is no future for Haitians who drink untreated water.
-There is no future for Haitians who trust bottled water from UN troops, USAID, NGOs, or religious fanatics.
+There is no future for Haitians who drink untreated water or trust bottled water from UN troops, USAID, NGOs, or religious fanatics.

 - Do not donate money to any NGO in Haiti.

-- Oppose any and all of the supposed humanitarian efforts of the US, Canadian, and French governments in Haiti.
+- Oppose any and all of the supposed humanitarian efforts of the US, Canadian, and French governments.

 - Support the efforts of Haitians, Cubans, and Venezuelans to assist Haiti.